Collection State Dinners

 For the United States, the prince’s visit provided both the president and the populace a brief respite from the dilemmas confronting them.
 The prince had captured the attention of a nation poised on the edge of disaster and given its people an excuse to celebrate.
 Traveling approximately 2,700 miles on American soil, the prince left an indelible mark on a democratic country that had gained a newfound respect for its British counterpart.

-Geography, history, and friendship have been the driving force of official ties between the United States and Canada.
-In 1927, our...
+Geography, history, and friendship have been the driving force of ties between the United States and Canada.
+In 1927, official rapport...